mathferri/frontend-nanodegree-mobile-portfolio/README.md

 b.
 Updating updatePositions function to reduce JavaScript and Layout times by getting rid of forced synchronous layouts.

 c.
-Changing the number of background pizzas created from 200 to 22 pizzas.
+Changing the number of background pizzas created from 200 by dynamically calculating it according to user screen size.

 d.
 Reduce painting time by creating a layer for the background pizzas. (change made on the style.css file).